Partial identification via conditional linear programs: estimation and policy learning: Introduction

-We develop two de-biased estimators of bounds on the parameter of interest that are robust to errors in estimating the nuisance functions that define the objective and constraints.
-The first approach directly solves the optimization problem using plugin estimates of the conditional constraints and objectives and leverages properties of optimal solutions of LPs to de-bias these estimates using the output of standard LP solvers.
+We develop two de-biased estimators of bounds on the parameter of interest that are robust to errors in estimating the nuisance functions that define the objective and constraints (Section~\ref{sec:method}).
+The first approach directly solves the optimization problems using plugin estimates of the conditional constraints and objectives and leverages properties of optimal solutions of LPs to de-bias these estimates using the output of standard LP solvers.
 In contrast to prior work, this estimator does not require derivation of analytical solutions or enumeration of all possible solutions, which can be computationally intractable for large problems.
 The second approach leverages recent advances in the theory of regularized linear programs to create smooth approximations to the conditional LPs using entropic regularization and estimates the smoothed bounds in a de-biased manner.
 This approach trades off a small amount of approximation error for gains in estimation and computational efficiency.
 In contrast to alternative smoothing schemes, entropic regularization introduces approximation error that rapidly decays with the choice of hyper-parameter, and, crucially, does not require explicit enumeration of all feasible solutions.

 For both estimators, we establish the conditions for asymptotic normality and construct standard, Wald-type approximate confidence intervals for the partially identified parameter.
-While these de-biased estimators depend on the estimates of the covariate-conditional constraints and objectives, they are robust to first-order errors in estimating these nuisance functions, allowing for valid inference even when the nuisance functions are estimated using flexible machine learning methods.
-We also extend these results to decision-making problems where the goal is to estimate an optimal decision policy that optimizes the lower or upper bound of a partially identified quantity.
-We conduct simulation studies to demonstrate finite-sample properties of the estimators, and apply them to a study of the effects of Medicaid enrollment on health outcomes using data from the Oregon health insurance experiment \citep{finkelstein_oregon_2012, taubman_medicaid_2014}.
+These de-biased estimators are robust to first-order errors in estimating the covariate-conditional constraints and objective vectors, allowing for valid inference even when these nuisance functions are estimated using flexible machine learning methods.
+We also extend these results to decision-making problems where the goal is to estimate an optimal decision policy that optimizes the lower or upper bound of a partially identified quantity (Section~\ref{sec:policy_learning}).
+We demonstrate these estimators by applying them to a study of the effects of Medicaid enrollment on health outcomes (Section~\ref{sec:ohie}).

 \paragraph{Related literature.}